 Fact: Testing can be extremely challenging.
 Testing an application for possible use cases with minimum test cases requires high analytical skills.

 |Manual testing will require skilled labour, long time & will imply high costs.||Automation Testing saves time, cost and manpower.
 Once recorded, it’s easier to run an automated test suite|

-|Any type of application can be tested manually but automated testing is recommended only for stable systems and is mostly used for regression testing.
-Also, certain testing types like ad-hoc and monkey testing are more suited for manual execution.
+|Any type of application can be tested manually, certain testing types like ad-hoc and monkey testing are more suited for manual execution.||Automated testing is recommended only for stable systems and is mostly used for Regression Testing|

-|Manual testing can be become repetitive and boring.||The boring part of executing same test cases time and again, is handled by automation software in automation testing.
+|Manual testing can become repetitive and boring.||The boring part of executing same test cases time and again is handled by automation software in Automation Testing.|

-Manual testing is an activity where the tester needs to be very patient, creative & open minded.They need to think and act with an End User perspective.
+Manual testing is an activity where the tester needs to be very patient, creative & open minded.